Johann-S/fulll/fleet/README.md

 ### Commands (Write Operations)

+- `CreateFleetCommand`: Create a new fleet for a user
+- `ParkVehicleCommand`: Park a vehicle at a location
 - `RegisterVehicleCommand`: Register a vehicle into a fleet
-- `ParkVehicleCommand`: Park a vehicle at a location

 ### Queries (Read Operations)